Income Tax Return Guide: How To File And Pay Your Tax Dues

-- The name of the business, the TIN, and business address of the Professional should also appear on the invoice.
+- The name of the business, the TIN, and the business address of the Professional should also appear on the invoice.

 - Receipts or invoices should be issued to every payment received by the professional.

-- The original copy of receipts or invoice should be issued to the client upon the transaction.
+- The original copy of receipts or invoices should be issued to the client upon the transaction.
 Meanwhile, a duplicate copy should be preserved in the place of business for a period of three (3) years from the close of the taxable year.